happyharrycn/actionformer_release/README.md

 ```shell
 tensorboard --logdir=./ckpt/anet_tsp_reproduce/logs
 ```
 * Evaluate the trained model.
-The expected average mAP should be around 36.0(%) as Table 1 of our main paper.
+The expected average mAP should be around 36.0(%) as in Table 1 of our main paper.
 ```shell
 python ./eval.py ./configs/anet_tsp.yaml ./ckpt/anet_tsp_reproduce
 ```
+* Training our model on ActivityNet requires ~4.6GB GPU memory, yet the inference might require over 10GB GPU memory.
+We recommend using a GPU with at least 12 GB of memory.

 ## To Reproduce Our Results on EPIC Kitchens 100
 **Download Features and Annotations**
-* Download *epic_kitchens.tar.gz* (`md5sum add9803756afd9a023bc9a9c547e0229`) from [our anonymous webpage]() on Open Science Framework.
+* Download *epic_kitchens.tar.gz* (`md5sum add9803756afd9a023bc9a9c547e0229`) from [our anonymous webpage](https://osf.io/9s7kf/?view_only=b20767990865496a80cfe81257ba909e) on Open Science Framework.
 * The file includes SlowFast features as well as action annotations in json format (similar to ActivityNet annotation format).

 **Details**: The features are extracted from the SlowFast model pretrained on the training set of EPIC Kitchens 100 (action classification) using clips of `32 frames` at a frame rate of `30 fps` and a stride of `16 frames`.
 This gives one feature vector per `16/30 ~= 0.5333` seconds.

 **Unpack Features and Annotations**
-* Unpack the file under ./data (or elsewhere and link to ./data).
+* Unpack the file under *./data* (or elsewhere and link to *./data*).
 * The folder structure should look like
 ```
 This folder